vignettes/COVID_SCTMapping.Rmd

 Prior to running this vignette, please install Seurat v5 and see the BPCells vignette to construct the on-disk object used in this vignette.
 Additionally, we map to our annotated CITE-seq reference containing 162,000 cells and 228 antibodies (Hao, Hao, et al., Cell 2021) which is available for download here.

-function, which accepts a list of BPCells matrices as input.
-Within the Seurat object, the three datasets reside in the RNA
+which accepts a list of BPCells matrices as input.
+Within the Seurat

-on-disk.
+separate layers on-disk.

 reference <- readRDS("/brahms/hartmana/vignette_data/pbmc_multimodal_2023.rds")